 We assumed that prophylactic therapies were taken on a life-long basis.
+We also assumed that during treatment with on-demand therapy for acute attacks, doses of prophylactic therapy were delayed.
+The duration of delay was equal to the mean length of an acute attack, totaled over the mean number of attacks in a cycle.
 The dosing regimens and schedules are shown in Table 4.8.